 We are all guilty of thinking we are somehow different and have a tougher road, even in other parts of our lives.
 One example where I am guilty of this in my own life is in trying to be a more patient mother.
-I often read inspirational blog posts and books about motherhood, which address how to be more understanding with your kids, enjoy them more, put their misbehavior in perspective, and stay calm.
-While these writings are great and helpful to read, I often have a voice in my head telling me that most of these posts or books are or must be written by women who have 1 or 2 kids, and that the youngest is or must be at least 5 years old, and that the kids are or must be in school or daycare.
-But I can’t possibly stay calm with a 1, 3, 5, and 7 year old, while homeschooling and never getting a minute to myself, and trying to keep up with my writing at night.
+I sometimes read inspirational blog posts/books about motherhood, which address how to be more understanding with your kids, enjoy them more, put their misbehavior in perspective, and stay calm.
+While these writings are great and helpful to read, I often have a voice in my head telling me that most of these posts or books are or must be written by women who have less children, or older children, or a nanny, or more support in their lives from their spouse or family, or who aren’t working as well, or who have a naturally less-anxious personality.
+Then I’ll have thoughts telling me that my case is different, and I’m simply doomed to be anxious and stressed every day.

-I’ll often hear something like this in my head: “well maybe patience is possible for that mother because she has less kids, or maybe a maid, or nanny, or live-in grandparents.
-I, on the other hand, am doomed to be stressed out every day.”
-That voice is not the truth.
-There are many moms in my exact situation, and those who have more kids and taking on much more than me, who handle it all with grace.
-Even if an inspirational mothering blog is written by a mom of a 9 and 11 year old who are in school most of the day, it doesn’t make it any less meaningful—that mom certainly has some reasons that she feels uniquely taxed beyond her means.
-That mom could find many justifications in her own life for becoming impatient or unhappy in her mommy role.
+This “my case is different” voice is not truth.
+There are many moms in my exact situation, and moms who have more kids and taking on much more than me, without any support, who handle it with a much greater sense of calm than I do.
+And, even if an inspirational mothering blog post is written by a mom of one or two older children who are in school most of the day, it doesn’t make it any less meaningful because that mom, or any parent, certainly has some reasons that she feels uniquely taxed beyond her means, or challenges in her life that she could easily let hold her back.
+That mom could without a doubt find many justifications in her own life for becoming impatient or unhappy in her role as a mother.

-The point as it relates to binge eating recovery is: even if someone else’s life looks better than yours on the surface, you have no idea what that person is going through.
-I realize that in Brain over Binge, it may have seemed like my life was good at the time I quit.
-I didn’t have major trauma going on, I was happily married, and enjoying my job.
-That’s true.
-But, there were still countless problems under the surface, and my life was far from being easy.
+The point as it relates to binge eating recovery is: even if a recovered person’s life looks better than yours on the surface, you have no idea what that person is going through or has gone through in her/his life.
+I realize that in Brain over Binge, it may have seemed like my life was going relatively well at the time I quit binge eating.
+I didn’t have major trauma going on, I was married, and I was enjoying my job for the most part.
+But, there were still many problems and challenges under the surface, and my life was far from being easy.
 The truth is, we all can find an excuse.
-We all can find a reason that we can’t accomplish what someone else has accomplished.
-We can all find a reason to remain stagnant, to keep analyzing without acting, and to attribute other people’s success to their circumstances or their easy lives.
+We all can find a reason that we can’t do what someone else has done.
+We can all find a reason to remain stagnant, to keep analyzing without acting, to keep saying “my case is different,” and to attribute other people’s success to their circumstances or their easy lives.

 I think the best course of action is to treat the “my case is different” thoughts as neurological junk.
-They are just habitual thoughts that you’ve grabbed hold of in the past, so now they keep coming up automatically.
-There is no need to give these thoughts any attention or value.
-Everyone’s case IS different, but everyone can find a way to recovery.
+They are automatic, habitual thoughts that you’ve believed in the past, so now they keep coming up and perpetuating your habit.
+You can choose to dismiss these thoughts, and any other thought that encourages you to stay stuck.
+You can realize that everyone’s case IS different, but everyone, including you, can find a way to recovery.